ChrystianShiruo/SucoDeLaranja/README.md

 		- Scenes/Menu; Scenes/Main Alternative;

  Observations

+  	Disregarded Time limit since I was given a hard limit for Wednesday the 9th October when receiving the test;
 	Main Alternative = Main without "LOAD" and "NEW GAME" buttons, they are interchangeable as stated above;

 	Menu Scene